LDEO-CREW/Pythonic-DISORT/README.md

 ## PyTest and examples of how to use PythonicDISORT

-Not only do we have verification tests in the Jupyter Notebook, we also used PyTest to recreate most of the test problems in Stamnes' `disotest.f90`;
+Not only do we have verification tests in the Jupyter Notebook, we have also recreated most of the test problems in Stamnes' `disotest.f90`;
 `disotest.f90` is included in the `disort4.0.99_f2py` directory of our GitHub repository.
 In these tests, the solutions from PythonicDISORT are compared against solutions from our F2PY-wrapped Stamnes' DISORT (version 4.0.99).
 With PyTest installed, execute the console command `pytest` in the `pydisotest` directory to run these tests.
 The `pydisotest` directory also contains Jupyter Notebooks, one for each test,